MicrosoftDocs/power-automate-docs/articles/email-top-scenarios.md

 - Add the [Create HTML Table](https://docs.microsoft.com/power-automate/data-operations#use-the-create-html-table-action) action, and then add the output from the select action to the HTML action.

-- Add the [Send an email (V2](https://docs.microsoft.com/connectors/office365/#send-an-email-(v2)) action, add the output from an HTML table into the body of the email, and then set the **Is HTML** property to true.
+- Add the [Send an email (V2)](https://docs.microsoft.com/connectors/office365/#send-an-email-(v2)) action, add the output from an HTML table into the body of the email.

    ![A screenshot that shows Is HTML selected](./media/email/html-selected.png)